salmanmkc/salmanmkc/README.md

 Projects I've worked on that are **public**

 My HoloLens video is private to protect from plagiarism, will probably make public again in the future, but you can watch on my YouTube for a demonstration

+Currently working on two other Mixed Reality Applicatoins, one I built for supermarkets and another is for the NationaL Gallery Museum.